iluso-6/CartoonGames/README.md

-# Legacy Game Application made with Corona SDK
+# Kids Game Application made with Corona SDK

 ***Storyboard module is included as it's no longer supported*** (early development circa 2013)